Teenlife

 A New Allowance System for Financial Literacy

-If we really want to create a generation that is prepared to meet the financial reality of adulthood with confidence and competence, let’s start with the most obvious point: Our teen’s financial future is in our hands.
+If we really want to create a generation prepared to meet the financial reality of adulthood with confidence and competence, let’s start with the most obvious point: Our teen’s financial future is in our hands.

 What’s needed is a BRAND NEW WAY to teach our teens about money.
 We don’t need MORE of what we used to do, we need something totally new.